 If you’ve never gotten a spray tan before, then you may have a range of questions about how it will compare to a natural tan.
 Once you’re past the worry of having too much spray tan on your hands and feet, or that a spot was missed during your spray tanning session, you may divert your attention to how the tan itself will end up looking.

-Many spray tanners wonder to themselves, “Will my spray tan darken overnight?”
-Most of the time, this worry is caused by a spray tan being too light.
-Today, we’re going to explore whether or not you can expect your spray tan to darken, and alternative methods you can use to get a darker tan if you’re unsatisfied.
+In this article, we’re going to explore whether or not you can expect your spray tan to darken, and alternative methods you can use to get a darker tan if you’re need to go darker.

-How dark you get with a spray tan is up to a few different factors, including the shade that you select before tanning and the amount of time you leave your tan on.
+How dark you get with a spray tan is dependent on a few different factors, including the shade that you select before tanning and the amount of time you leave your tan on your skin.

-So yes, your spray tan can get darker overnight.
-But this is also dependent on when you get your spray tan and the formulation of the sunless tanner that you used.
+But this is also dependent on when you get your spray tan and the formulation of the fake tanner that you used.

 While most self-tanners won’t be marketed based on the concentration of DHA in them, you can typically get an idea of how dark the tan will make you based on what it says on the bottle.